Chamaraja Wodeyar II

-Chamarajara Wodeyar II (Raja Hiriya Abiral Chamarajara Wodeyar II; 1463–1513) was the fourth raja of the royal dynasty that ruled the Kingdom of Mysore.
+Chamarajara Wodeyar II (Raja Hiriya Abiral Chamarajara Wodeyar II; 24 May 1463 – April 1513) was the fourth raja of the royal dynasty that ruled the Kingdom of Mysore.
 The rule of Chamarajara Wodeyar II began in 1478 and lasted until 1513.

 Multiple superiors

 Chamaraja Wodeyar II succeeded his father Timmaraja Wodeyar I after his father's death in 1478.
 Chamaraja Wodeyar II ruled the Kingdom of Mysore for 35 years.
-This Raja's long-reigning monarch ensuring therefore the kingdom's survival was challenged by the constant threat from the Mughal Enpire as well as European invasion.
+This Raja's long-reigning monarch ensuring therefore the kingdom's survival was challenged by the constant threat from the Mughal Empire as well as European invasion.
 During his reign, Chamaraja Wodeyar II acted as a feudatory monarch under three families and eight emperors.
 His era surpassed that of all previous forefathers' reigns under these emperors.